awkwardmonkey/MEMECITI-interface/README.md

 ## Run, Compile, and Test

-### Customization Options

-The web client's settings such as branding, default servers, and more, can be customized directly from [environment variables](https://github.com/awkwardmonkey/memeland-web/blob/master/quasar.conf.js#L131) which you must set at or prior to build/compile time.

-See [Configuring quasar.conf.js](https://v2.quasar.dev/quasar-cli/quasar-conf-js) for a full set of customization options.

 ### Start the app in development mode

 Development mode benefits from features like hot-code reloading, error reporting, etc.